ay2912/Vision-Track/README.md

 # Prototype — Vision-Track (Counseling AI)

-> **Prototype for the Vision-Track app** — a hackathon–ready, full‑stack counselling AI application with a React frontend, Django REST backend, and local LLM integration (Ollama).
+> **Prototype for the Vision-Track app** — a hackathon–ready, full‑stack counselling AI application with a React frontend, Django REST backend, and Groq API integration for LLM functionality.

 ---